 - Make the Laksa paste (or use store-bought).
 See notes below.

-- In a separate pot, heat enough water to cover the fresh rice noodles.
-Once water is boiling add the rice noodles, turn heat off, and let rice noodles stand, heating up for 2 minutes, drain.
+- In a separate pot, boil enough water to cover the fresh rice noodles.
+Once water is boiling add the rice noodles, turn heat off, and let rice noodles stand, heating up for 1-2 minutes, drain.

 - Divide noodles among bowls.
 Ladle soup over top of noodles.
 Top bowls with an handful of fresh bean sprouts, fresh cilantro and mint and a sprinkling of crispy shallots.
 Serve with chili sauce and lime wedges.